What is a Wyoming LLC?

 Addresses of the limited liability company

 This is where your Wyoming LLC organizer signs.
 The organizer is simply the person who was authorized to prepare and file these Articles of Organization.
 The signature must be signed in ink.
 If you file your LLC yourself, your name will get on public records.
-Because of this, many people hire us to form your Wyoming LLC.
+Because of this, many people hire us to form their Wyoming LLC.
+We file your LLC paperwork for you, which means our signature and name goes on the public records, not yours.

 Consent to Appointment by Registered Agent